Menarddddd/Menarddddd/README.md

 🇵🇭 Philippines-based | 🌏 Open to remote work

-🎯 Looking for: SOC Analyst or Junior Cybersecurity roles where I can apply both my backend development skills and growing security knowledge
+🎯 Looking for: SOC Analyst or Junior Cybersecurity roles where I can detect, investigate, and respond to security incidents

 📫 **Let's Connect:**
 - LinkedIn: [linkedin.com/in/menard-francisco-b21486353](https://linkedin.com/in/menard-francisco-b21486353)